vidyagames998/vidyagames998.github.io/eldenring/index.md

 Allocate 5 magic flasks, run up and enter the gold fog door to start the Maliketh fight.
 Immediately exit the game from the menus and load the game back up.
 When you spawn in you'll be outside the boss and behind the tree sentinel and you can crouch behind him and can poison mist him to death without being noticed.

 Once he is dead head back to the grace.
 This is the final boss rush before the end of the game and we should make sure we are ready.
-Now is a good time to go optionally go grind levels for a little bit to make your life easier.
+Now is a good time to optionally go grind levels for a little bit to make your life easier.
 Just head to Moghywn Palace and at the Palace Edge grace pull out a bow and shoot the bird off the cliff repeat for about 30 min and you should be around level 120.

 Before Maliketh I also recommend getting the Stonebarded crystal tear and Opaline crystal tear.
 You can do so by killing the Putrid Avatar North of Fort Faroth in Caelid.
 Just use your mimic do two R2's and run away then repeat until dead.
 The stonebarbed cyrstal tear boosts stance damage which helps stagger them so bosses stop beating on you and helps give you a free critical.